Velocidex/velociraptor-docs/content/blog/2021/2021-09-07-release-notes-0.6.1/_index.md

 The first statement defines a Starlark module by simply calling the `starl()` function on some python code.
 The `starl()` function compiles the code into a module.
-VQL queries can then access code within the Startlark module by just calling is as normal.
+VQL queries can then access code within the Starlark module by just calling is as normal.
 This is most helpful when we need to do specific manipulation of strings, numbers etc.